History of Balsamic Vinegar

 Production of Balsamic Vinegar

-As in the case of extra-virgin olive oils, the production of the highly-prized traditional balsamic vinegar is governed by very strict regulations administered by a Consortium of producers (Consorzio Produttori Aceto Balsamico di Modena).
-Learn More about the production of Traditional Balsamic Vinegar.
+The production of the highly-prized traditional balsamic vinegar is governed by very strict regulations administered by a Consortium of producers (Consorzio Produttori Aceto Balsamico di Modena).

 The next grade in balsamic vinegars is called ‘condimento’.
 This grade may be labelled as “condimento balsamico”, “salsa balsamico”, or “salsa di mosto cotta”.
-Condimento balsamic vinegar can be made in a variety of ways, learn more about the production of Condimento Balsamic.
+Condimento balsamic vinegar can be made in a variety of ways.

 White Balsamic Vinegar

-The processes described above have all been in the context of ‘dark balsamic vinegar’, more often called simply ‘balsamic vinegar’.
-There are also ‘white balsamic vinegars’.
-You might wonder, “What is the difference, other than colour?”
-In contrast to what’s been described above, the reduction process is different for white balsamics.
-These are reduced for a much shorter period of time, because the extended cooking causes carmelization to take place, and carmelization adds deeper colour.
-In addition, the aging process is much shorter, again since extended aging will deepen the colour.
+The processes described above have all been in the context of dark balsamic vinegar, more often called simply “balsamic vinegar”.
+White balsamic vinegars, which are reduced and aged for a much shorter period of time, result in a lighter colour and higher acidity than dark balsamics (due to a shorter caramelization process).
 Some producers use stainless steel barrels to age the vinegar, rather than wood, so that no colouring is imparted to the vinegar.
 White balsamics are sometimes preferred for aesthetic reasons, since they do not impart the deep colour of dark balsamics to the food preparation in which they are used.

 Health Benefits of Balsamic Vinegar